theexcel/theexcel/README.md

 <!-- - 🔭 I’m currently working on [Jwizzy](https://somethinghuge.com) -->
 - 🔭 I’m currently working on a React Native Project.
 - 🌱 I'm learning Cloud Engineering, and actively reading on Web3 and Security Engineering.
-- 🤔 I occasionally write articles
+- 🤔 I occasionally write articles.
-- 📫 How to reach me: I'm on LinkedIn
+- 📫 How to reach me: I'm on LinkedIn.
-- 😄 observation: I know my surname is difficult to pronounce, hang in there 😄😄😄
-- ⚡ Fun fact: If I'm not wrting codes, I'm playing Play Station.
+- ⚡ Fun fact: When I'm not wrting codes, I'm playing Play Station.

 #### Profile Visits